Legana/AMP_pub/03_feature_selection.md

 influenced by background filtering.
 In the plot below we see that all distributions are relatively well-behaved and should be amenable to centering and scaling.
-This is at least partly because our large protein cut-off of (500) removes a small number of very large proteins that cause skew in the Mw and Charge distributions.
-Also notable is the fact that higher order lambda values from the Pseudo-amino acid composition seem show little difference between target and background (this is not true of low order values though).
+This is at least partly because our large protein cut-off of (500 AA) removes a small number of very large proteins that cause skew in the Mw and Charge distributions.
+Also notable is the fact that higher order lamba values from the Pseudo-amino acid composition seem to show little difference between target and background (this is not true of low order values though).

 ![](03_feature_selection_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->